 Either way, though, it hardly amounts to a ringing endorsement of soy-based foods.
 Whichever part of them you choose to consume – the protein or the oil – you could looking at serious negative physical and mental changes.

 In an earlier article, we cautioned you to avoid soy products – not just because they’re terrible for you, but also because they’re terrible for the environment – and we’ll happily re-issue that caution in light of this new discussion.
 As well as choosing not to eat foods that obviously contain soy, if you want to be sure you are not consuming any soy, you should also cut out all processed food from your diet altogether, to avoid hidden soy.
+Don’t say there is nothing we can do to avoid soy, because you can.

 Try our amazing dieting and nutrition Bible, Dieting Done Right, available now from our Gumroad store.
+(You’ll end up looking like the guy from the chad memes)

 We also offer Dieting Done Right as part of our Ultimate Nutrition Bundle, together with an amazing ketogenic diet primer and book of delicious recipes.